Straight Line Newsletter

 Phoenix homeowners may also choose to cultivate a small natural lawn and surround it with big chunks of hardscape.
 For people with nurturing souls, it beats avoiding natural grass entirely.
 If this is what you prefer to have in your yard, we recommend working with reputable landscaping professionals.
 Doing so helps ensure you get nothing less than an impeccable lawn design for your desert landscape.

 Most natural grass lawns in Arizona have resilient species like Bermuda grass and St. Augustine grass.
-There are others, but if you want natural grass on your property, pick climate-suitable varieties and give them enough TLC.
+Other varieties are also available, but if you want natural grass on your property, pick climate-suitable types and give them enough TLC.
 You can read our previous post on choosing and caring for Arizona grass for more information.